 If you’re asking yourself, ‘why didn’t I get any interviews this season’, you are not alone.
-The 2015 residency match has been the most competitive in recent history with a record number of applicants fighting for the same amount of residency positions as previous years.
-Since the 2004 Main Residency Match there has been a steady incline in the number of applicants vying for the limited number of residency positions in the U.S. Although there has also been an increase in the number of positions offered, the increase in applicants over the past decade has been much more dramatic, therefore, making matching for a residency position much more competitive.
+Record numbers of applicants are fighting for the same amount of residency positions compared to previous years.
+Since the 2004 Main Residency Match, there has been a steady incline in the number of applicants vying for the limited number of residency positions in the U.S. Although there has also been an increase in the number of positions offered, the increase in applicants over the past decade has been much more dramatic, therefore, making matching for a residency position much more competitive.

 There are many criteria Program Directors look for in candidates for their Residency Programs.
 See below where your candidacy has holes so you can improve your chances to Match!